Cuban Black Bean + Mango Bowl

 This Cuban Black Bean + Mango Bowl is inspired by a frozen meal from Sweet Earth called, Bean & Mango Cubano.
 I don’t typically eat frozen meals, but this one popped out at me and I couldn’t resist.

 I was inspired enough to add a variation to the recipe collection.
-So here it is and it’s just as delicious, but much better because it’s made at home! ♡
+So here it is—it’s just as delicious, but much better because it’s made at home! ♡

-What’s even better is that you can cook the cuban black beans in your Instant Pot (<affiliate link).
+What’s even better is that you can cook the Cuban black beans in your Instant Pot (<affiliate link).
 No need to soak the beans either.
 Let the instant pot do all the work.
-Dried beans made quick & easy.
+Dried beans are made quick & easy.

-And if you don’t have an Instant Pot, no worries, you’ll find the directions for both slow-cooker and stovetop methods in the recipe card below.
-That way there is no excuse to not gather your ingredients and get cooking!
+If you don’t have an Instant Pot, no worries.
+The directions for both slow-cooker and stovetop methods are in the recipe card below.
+That way, there is no excuse not to gather your ingredients and get cooking!

 Ingredients You’ll Need